 This unique group of musicians is selected by audition and represents a wide breadth of experience.
 They rehearse at Mt.
 Lebanon United Methodist Church and use some of the church’s handbells and equipment.
 Their directors and members have volunteered significant time to develop and manage all aspects of the organization—from finances to marketing, and—of course—many hours of rehearsal.
 They are funded by contributions from the ensemble, our Board of Directors, and community members.

-TRR had a successful 2012–13 concert season, giving 14 public performances (plus private events), premiering a major new work for handbells and narrator, and featuring a wide range of classical music in the spring.
+TRR in recent years have given 14 or more public performances annually (plus private events), premiered major new works for handbells and narrator, done a recording project and featured a wide range of classical music.
 They have also begun to acquire equipment of our own; in addition to tables, mallets, and a new set of Schulmerich Silver Melody Bells, they are extremely pleased to announce that after only 3.5 years of existence, Three Rivers Ringers has taken delivery of its own 6-octave set of Schulmerich handbells and 3 octaves of Schulmerich chimes!

 Three Rivers Ringers exists to advance the art of handbells.
-They are available to give concerts throughout the tri-state area, and also offer educational programs for ringers and directors.
-In 2013–14, they gave 10 public concerts, made our first trip to Ohio, and worked on their first commercial recording project.
+They give concerts throughout the tri-state area, and also offer educational programs for ringers and directors.

 Matthew Adler holds a degree in Electronics but is a catalyst technician for a plastics manufacturer.
 He’s been a member of church & community music groups for 20+ years playing handbells and tuba.
 He and his wife, Erlina Mae, have been married since July 2010 and welcomed their first child in August 2013.